Cors1/Crud-Angular/README.md

 # Crud-Angular
-CRUD using AngujarJs, PHP and MySQL technologies.
+CRUD using AngularJs, PHP and MySQL technologies.